-One of the sisters convicted in the 1993 murder of a Saskatchewan farmer has been granted day parole leave by the Parole board of Canada.
+One of the sisters convicted in the 1993 murder of a Saskatchewan farmer has been granted day parole by the Parole Board of Canada.

 The hearing for Odelia Quewezance took place Thursday morning.

-“I would like to say I agree with my parole officer,” Odelia said at the hearing.
-“I also believe it is a good plan for day parole and gradual reintegration into society.
+“I would like to say I agree with my parole officer,” said Odelia at the virtual hearing.
+“I also believe it is a good plan for day parole and gradual re-integration into society.

 Odelia, along with her sister Nerissa, was sentenced to life in prison in 1994 after being convicted of second-degree murder in the killing of Joseph Dolff of Kamsack, Sask., just down the road from the Keeseekoose, a Saulteaux Nation where the women are from.